Pallas-Yllästunturi National Park: Responsibility

-Pallas-Yllästunturi National Park has been granted a European Charter 1 certificate for 2013-2018 and for 2019–2023.
+Pallas-Yllästunturi National Park has been granted a European Charter 1 certificate for 2013–2018 and for 2019–2023.
 The certificates have been granted by the EUROPARC Federation.

 All national parks in Finland follow the principles of litter-free hiking.
 The aim of litter-free hiking is to ensure that visitors carry their own trash out of the terrain and deliver it to the serviced recycling points.
 The purpose is to reduce the amount of waste that ends up in nature.

 There are recycling points at the Pallastunturi, Fell Lapland and Yllästunturi Visitor Centres where paper, cardboard, glass and metal waste as well as batteries can be delivered.
 Biowaste can be composted in dry toilets, and small amounts of combustible waste can be burned at campfire sites.

 Air purity in Pallas-Yllästunturi National Park is measured at the Finnish Meteorological Institute's Sammaltunturi weather station.
 According to the World Health Organisation (WHO), some of the cleanest air in the world is measured at Sammaltunturi weather station.
-Concentrations of fine particles in the area are less than 4 µg/m3.
+Concentrations of fine particles in the area are less than 4 μg/m3.

 Visitor centres

-Pallas-Yllästunturi National Park has three visitor centres: Yllästunturi Visitor Centre Kellokas, Pallastunturi Visitor Centre and Fell Lapland Visitor Centre in Heta.
+Pallas-Yllästunturi National Park has three visitor centres: Yllästunturi Visitor Centre Kellokas, Pallastunturi Visitor Centre and Fell Lapland Visitor Centre in Hetta.
 The customer service officers at the visitor centres provide information on the national park and hiking possibilities.
 The Meän Elämää (Our Life), From Forest to Fell Tops, and Vuovjjuš – Wanderers exhibitions present the nature and culture of the area.
 You can also watch films and see art exhibitions at the visitor centres.
 Visitors can also purchase nature-themed products.